OpenSLO/OpenSLO/README.md

   indicator: # see SLI below for details
   indicatorRef: string # name of the SLI.
 Required if indicator is not given.
   timeWindow:
-    # exactly one item, one of possible rolling time window or calendar aligned
+    # exactly one item; one of possible: rolling or calendar–aligned time window
     ## rolling time window
     - duration: duration-shorthand # duration of the window eg 1d, 4w
       isRolling: true
     # or
-    # calendar aligned time window
+    ## calendar–aligned time window
     - duration: duration-shorthand # duration of the window eg 1M, 1Q, 1Y
       calendar:
         startTime: 2020-01-21 12:30:00 # date with time in 24h format, format without time zone
         timeZone: America/New_York # name as in IANA Time Zone Database
-      isRolling: false # false or not defined
+      isRolling: false # if omitted assumed `false` if `calendar:` is present
   budgetingMethod: Occurrences | Timeslices
   objectives: # see objectives below for details
   alertPolicies: # see alert policies below details